-The majority of my work focuses on integrating the social sciences into ecosystem restoration at local (city/county) and regional (state) planning scales in the Puget Sound region of Washington State (USA).
+Much of my current work focuses on integrating the social sciences into fish, wildlife, and natural resource management in Washington State (USA).

 The Mazamas research grant is helping fund a community-based participatory research project conducted in collaboration with the Immigrant and Refugee Community Organization in Portland, Oregon.
 This project focuses on the role of nature at fostering a sense of belonging and inclusion among Portland’s large Slavic community.

-The AABS research grant is helping fund a research project aimed at understanding the relationship among sense of place, maritime culture, and the Baltic Sea and seaside among coastal residents in Estonia.
+The AABS and Tallinn University research grants are helping fund a research project aimed at understanding the relationship among sense of place, maritime culture, and the Baltic Sea and seaside among coastal residents in Estonia.
 This project is being conducted in collaboration with Tallinn University’s Centre for Landscape and Culture.